 We report three experiments.
 In Experiment 1, we presented people with the urn problem but elicited their priors and posteriors as distributions rather than single estimates by having them draw histograms.
-We had two main goals in doing this: to establish what people actually assume if the prior is left unspecified, and to determine to what extent each person's reasoning was well-captured by Bayes' theorem using their stated prior.
+We had two main goals in doing this: to establish what people actually assume if the prior is left unspecified, and to determine to what extent each person's reasoning was wellcaptured by Bayes' theorem using their stated prior.
 Our findings suggested that people showed substantial individual differences in their reported priors as well as how closely they followed the predictions of Bayes' theorem.
 That said, the majority demonstrated strong base rate neglect, with most people completely or almost completely disregarding their stated priors.
 They also showed a moderate degree of conservatism, updating their beliefs somewhat less than a fully Bayesian reasoner would, with no readily apparent systematic relationship between the two.
-We followed up in Experiment 2 by presenting people with explicit information about a stronger prior distribution in order to determine whether this changed the extent to which they incorporated it.
+We followed up in Experiment 2 by presenting people with explicit information about a stronger prior distribution in proportions, not probabilities.
+However, in the urn problem they are equivalent; because all chips have an equal chance of being drawn, the probability that a red chip is drawn next is equal to the proportion of chips in the urn that are red.
+The advantage in explaining the task in terms of proportions rather than in terms of probabilities is that participants typically find the former formulation easier to understand (Gigerenzer & Hoffrage, 1995).

+order to determine whether this changed the extent to which they incorporated it.
 Most participants still showed some conservatism and base rate neglect, although less strongly.
 To ensure that these results were not due to the particular prior used in that experiment, Experiment 3 used a different prior - the prior that, in the aggregate, people assume when not explicitly given a prior (as determined by Experiment 1).
-Experiment 3 confirmed that explicitly giving participants a prior caused them to neglect the base rate less than when they were required to infer the prior for themselves.7
+Experiment 3 confirmed that explicitly giving participants a prior caused them to neglect the base rate less than when they were required to infer the prior for themselves.2